China oil rig to keep drilling in waters disputed with Vietnam

 Last week a new U.S. Pentagon report said China has reclaimed more land in the disputed Spratly Islands than previously known.

 The Haiyang Shiyou 981 rig is owned by state-run China National Offshore Oil Corp.
-(CNOOC), China’s largest producer of offshore oil and gas, the parent of list CNOOC Ltd. (0883.HK).
+(CNOOC), China’s largest producer of offshore oil and gas, the parent of list CNOOC Ltd..